swseighman/PythonIntro/basics/loops/README.md

 cheese is the best!
 I can`t wait to try cheese.

-Thank you, that pizza was great!
+Thank you chef, that pizza was great!
 ```

 When you’re processing data using a for loop, you’ll find that this is a good way to summarize an operation that was performed on an entire dataset.
 For example, you might use a for loop to initialize a game by running through a list of characters and displaying each character on the screen.
 You might then write some additional code after this loop that displays a Play Now button after all the characters have been drawn to the screen.